-In the past, we've criticized Hisense somewhat for the occasional image scrambling that can happen on its televisions during fast moving scenes.
-We're happy to report that this is seemingly not an issue with the fantastic new Hisense U80G ULED 8K TV, which delivered exceptionally smooth motion and picture quality during our tests.
+We've criticized Hisense in the past somewhat for the occasional image scrambling that can happen on its TVs during fast-paced scenes.
+Now, though, we're happy to report that this is much less of an issue with the fantastic Hisense U80G ULED 8K TV, which delivered exceptionally smooth motion and picture quality during our tests.

-Launching initially in Australia, Hisense's 75-inch U80G ULED (65-inch and 85-inch models set to arrive later in the year) is the Chinese company's first 8K television, and what a great debut it is.
+Launched first in Australia, Hisense's 75-inch U80G ULED is the Chinese company's first 8K television, and what a great debut it is.
 The television offers everything you would expect from a high-end model in 2021, including HDMI 2.1 and eARC support, built-in voice assistant functionality and excellent upscaling.

-While the U80G ULED can't hope to match the astonishing black levels of Hisense's own Dual Cell TV, which combines a traditional local dimming system with additional precision-bonded LCD layers for colour and luminance, it still achieves impressively deep blacks thanks to a full array local dimming system.
+While the U80G ULED can't quite match the superb black levels of Hisense's own Dual Cell TV, which combines a traditional local dimming system with added precision-bonded LCD layers for color and luminance, it still achieves impressively deep blacks thanks to a full array local dimming system.

-Additionally, we applaud Hisense's decision to employ Google's Android TV platform over its own VIDAA OS on the U80G ULED, meaning users no longer have to miss out on any popular streaming apps, such as Disney Plus.
+Additionally, we applaud Hisense's decision to integrate Android TV over its own VIDAA OS on the U80G ULED, meaning users no longer have to miss out on any popular streaming apps, such as Disney Plus.

-That said, Android TV isn't the quickest of TV platforms, and some users may find the OS to be sluggish compared to what's available on other smart TVs.
+That said, Android TV can be quite sluggish at the best of times, and some users may find the OS to drag compared to apps available on other smart TVs.

-Speaking of smarts, the inclusion of Android TV means the U80G ULED offers full support for Google Assistant, allowing you to simply ask your television for information which is then read back to you and also displayed on-screen.
+More positively, the inclusion of Android TV means the U80G ULED offers full support for Google Assistant, allowing you to simply ask your TV for information which is then read back to you and also displayed on-screen.

 Admittedly, the U80G ULED's speakers are just okay, not quite living up to the high standard set by Hisense's recent Dual Cell TV, which boasted a built-in soundbar and additional wireless subwoofer.
 That said, the U80G ULED marks a terrific 8K TV debut for Hisense – one which is quite reasonably priced for its category.